jojozhuang/jojozhuang.github.io/_tutorial/angular/building-crud-application-with-angular.md

 tags: [Angular, MEAN, Node.js]
 ---

-> Build CRUD application with Angular and RESTful API.
+> Build web CRUD application with Angular and RESTful API.

 ## 1. CRUD Application
 [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) stands for Create, Read, Update and Delete.
 Which are the basic operations that a simple web app would be designed to achieve.
 In this tutorial, we will learn how to use Angular and RESTful web service to build such web application.